saberwp/wpa/doc.md

 Refactor Api::relations_process().
   See if loop is needed there.
 Can we loop once earlier and do a process callback on each field by type?
 	Can processing for this field be moved to the FieldType def?

+### Create.recordModel(model, record)

+@param model full model object with model.key and model.fields.
+@record draft record object for creation, fully populated with field data.

+Sends fetch [POST] to the given model create route.

+### Create Inline Process

+1. Create.recordModel(model, record)
+2. Create.request(model, record)

+## Form.definedFieldValues(record, model, values)

+Adds form values to the defined model field for a given record